Dad's Girl: Plot

 Conflicts emerge when one of Tarek's ex-girlfriend Dollie (Rania Issa) has mental issues because she was madly in love with him and he ended up leaving her for Rana.
-Though, Tarek goes back to Dollie after he finds out that Rana does not want him for the future because she is scared that he might hurt her again.
+Though, Tarek goes back to Dollie after he finds out that Rana does not want to be with him in the future because she is scared that he might hurt her again.

 After a few days Dollie and Rana bump into each other at the hair salon and Dollie shows off her engagement ring to Rana and says that Tarek proposed to her.
 As well, she tells her the engagement party will be at the Casino she performs at, which makes Rana feel this is revenge and the couple is getting back at her.
 While at the ceremony, Rana performs and then a few seconds later Dollie goes up on stage and a feud happens between both.
 Then Rana's maid Sabah (Abeer Aoun) takes scissors and cuts open Dollie's dress, which leaves her embarrassed and she runs off from the ceremony.
-After that, a huge fight happens between Dollie's family and Rana's security guards, which ends them up at the police station.
+Then a huge fight occurs between Dollie's family and Rana's security guards, which ends them up at the police station.
 After waiting a few hours in the police station Tarek paid bail for everyone because it was midnight and no one wanted to sleep in jail that late.

 After everyone got out of jail, Tarek told Rana that her actions were not acceptable and that she has to face the consequences alone if Dollie decided to file a lawsuit against her.
-As well, he tells Rana to admit that she is jealous but Rana still denies the fact she loves him.
+In addition, he tells Rana to admit that she is jealous but Rana still denies the fact she loves him.